Arizona Power Plant

 - Proposed above-ground transmission lines designed for 115kv or higher.

-Committee considers, during public hearings, the matter(s) contained in the application relative to a series of factors specified in Section 40-360.06, Arizona Revised Statutes.
-Following these deliberations, the Committee makes a recommendation
+considers, during public hearings, the matter(s) contained in the application relative to a series of factors specified in Section 40-360.06, Arizona Revised Statutes.
+Following these deliberations, the Committee makes a recommendation to the

-to the Commission regarding the CEC.
+Commission regarding the CEC.
 The recommendation to the Commission may also include proposed conditions and/or restrictions.
 Subsequently, the Commission makes a final determination on the CEC application.
-The Commission votes on
+The Commission votes on the CEC matter

 - For more details on the Committee’s jurisdiction, powers and duties, please consult the relevant statutes located in Title 40, Arizona Revised Statutes.